11ty/11ty-website/docs/pagination.md

 ---
+eleventyNavigation:
+  parent: Working with Templates
-subtitle: Pagination
+  key: Pagination
+  order: 3
   excerpt: Iterate over a data set and create multiple files from a single template.
-tags:
-  - docs-templates
 relatedKey: pagination
 ---
 # Pagination